NTTLimitedRD/plumbery/docs/cloud-config.rst

 Plumbery will push the cloud-config directive to target nodes with the following command::

-  python -m plumbery fittings.yaml rub
+  python -m plumbery fittings.yaml prepare

 By now, you should have a working knowledge of the YAML format and feel comfortable working with information using the rules we discussed above.